Planning Your Main Course

 How to Serve

-We recommend serving your tenderloin with Rothschild Horseradish Sauce.
+We recommend serving your tenderloin with The Fresh Market Horseradish Aioli.
 It’s a holiday staple, known for its outstanding quality and taste.
 If you’d rather make your own, try our simple recipe.
 Crafting horseradish sauce at home allows you to control the amount of heat, depending on how much spice you like.

 Pair with Austin Hope Cabernet Sauvignon >> Aromas of black currants, ripe cherries and blackberries mingle with notes of mocha and spice.
 On the palate, this wine is big and bold, perfect with beef tenderloin.

-Create a truly memorable meal with our succulent Rack of Lamb.
-This product is sourced from free-range lambs that were raised without antibiotics or added hormones and were fed a 100% vegetable diet.
+Create a truly memorable meal with our succulent Lamb entrée.
+Our Rack of Lamb is sourced from pasture-raised lambs without antibiotics or added hormones.
 If you prefer your lamb seasoned, our signature blend includes a flavorful mix of black pepper, spices, red and green sweet peppers, minced garlic and kosher salt.

 How to Serve

-If you’re serving lamb as the only main course, we suggest 2-3 bones per guest.
+If you’re serving rack of lamb as the only main course, we suggest 2-3 bones per guest.
 Our rack of lamb is delicious baked or even grilled and is best enjoyed medium rare.
-Serve with a pungent accompaniment such as a dollop of mint jelly or a drizzle of this tangy, herbaceous sauce.
+If you plan on serving leg of lamb, we recommend 3½ to 4 lb for 6-7 guests.

 Looking for something a little non-traditional?
 Try our recipe for Rack of Lamb with Pistachio Crust and Pomegranate Sauce.
 Fresh rosemary, panko bread crumbs and crunchy pistachios create an irresistible, crusty exterior.
 Cook your lamb medium rare and top with a sweet, slightly sticky pomegranate reduction that balances the distinctively earthy flavor of lamb.
 Pro Tip: If you love lamb but would like to cut back on its potential gaminess, simply remove the excess fat.